Oran-123/Cheap-Chopping-Chops/README.md

 ![hamburger-menu-in-of-focus](assets/images/readme/navigation-bar/hamburger-menu-in-focus.png)

-After clicking the hamburger menu the navigation links will be visible.
+After clicking the hamburger menu, the navigation links will be visible.

 ### Book Now Button

-* The book now button was styled so that it appears as if it illuminiscent or glowing.
+* The book now button was styled so that it appears as if it luminescent  or glowing.
 For large screens and up when a user hovers over the button it expands in size and a shadow effect before the button is applied.
 These features are applied by default on screens that are medium and below.

 Button without hover effect on large and above screen sizes:

 ![Button without hover effect](assets/images/readme/button/button-without-hoever-large-plus.png)

-Button with hover effect on large and above screen amd default button on medium and below screen sizes:
+Button with hover effect on large and above screen and default button on medium and below screen sizes:

 ![Default button](assets/images/readme/button/button-default-medium-and-below.png)